Tyrn/wei/the-insider-en.typ

 there.
 A  lot of journalists were there  and  nobody  obstructed from taking pictures.
 Kissur and his brother sat at a table together with the leaders of the party  of people's freedom.
-Kissur  told the  journalists  to save their film - he  was going to take them  on a trip through the spaceport  and they would get good shots there."
+Kissur  told the  journalists  to save their film---he  was going to take them  on a trip through the spaceport  and they would get good shots there."

      "What happened next?"